Classic Cult Films

 Bearing this in mind, it should be relatively self-evident that the saving grace for many of the films that do attain cult status is that in due course, often by word of mouth “advertising” in social circles, they gain exposure through their small screen release: this is to say that the film’s success is dependent on video accessibility and reproduction.
 The life of a cult film often begins several years after studio release when their widespread availability on video format spreads the popularity of the film in circles of enthusiasts who appreciate the very idiosyncrasies that had ensured the film’s initial failure.
 To turn to an analogy, counter-culture cult fans are of the personality type that would search for Bohemian digs rather than Sandton property for sale.

-A second feature quite common to cult films is that their fan base identifies an aspect of the film that could be seen as quintessentially counter-culture.
+A second feature quite common to cult films is that their fan base identifies an aspect of the film that could be seen as quintessentially counter-culture: indeed, cult film lovers would be the types to install solar garden lights while the majority are still using tungsten bulbs.
 The lack of mainstream acceptance of a film, in a certain sense, suggests that something about film evades the appreciation of an audience with commercial sensibilities despite the fact that it has an appeal to certain subset of the population.
 These subsets could be impressed with the film either because it has a perceived artistic integrity, a particular theme, a specific aesthetic or because it is of a cult genre.
 Horror movies often fall into this last category (think “Candyman”, and the likes) and despite being produced on shoestring budgets with less than stellar crews and casts, are, in the eyes if its fans, worth the time and money spent watching it more so than the resources spent on most other celluloid (or digital) offerings available.
 In short, the existence of cult classics is an explicit affirmation that the commercial success of a film shouldn’t be the sole judge of its artistic, cultural, personal, aesthetic or filmic value.